Referral

 3. Advise patients to avoid potential triggers identified in the history pending further investigations.
 If a suspected trigger has been tolerated since the reaction it is excluded as a cause.

-All patients must have appropriate training in use of self-injectable adrenaline.
+5. All patients prescribed self-injectable adrenaline must have appropriate training in their use.

 Drug reactions are not an indication for self-injectable adrenaline, as drugs can usually be avoided unless there is altered consciousness.